vstroebel/qd_html/README.md

-Quick and dirty HTML library
+Quick and dirty HTML reader and writer library
 ==============

 # Usage